Huawei to launch MediaQ M310, a quad-core set-top box, for $80

 The device also comes with something called Huawei multi-screen (Pushing, mirroring), allowing users to mirror their smartphone content to their television using the set-top box.

-Company is also making a more powerful set top box with specs like 2GB RAM, 8GB internal storage, 2 Ethernet ports, a DVB digital TV receiver, and 2x 3.5?
+The company is also making a more powerful set top box with specs like 2GB RAM, 8GB internal storage, 2 Ethernet ports, a DVB digital TV receiver, and 2x 3.5?
 HDD bays for NAS applications.